waughsh/waughsh.github.io/_posts/2016-08-15-Lagrangian-And-Dual-Problem.md

 $$

-We define $f_i(x)$ being convex functions, and $h_i(x)$ being affine functions.
+We define $f_i(x)​$ being convex functions, and $h_i(x)​$ being affine functions.
 If you are  familiar with convex optimization or other optimization problem, this formula should look familar.
 The constraints listed under `subject to` are considered **hard** constraints, and those constraints do not normally appear in traditonal machine learning cost functions.
 One way to distinguish them is that, cost functions in Machine Learning does not need to have a realistic meaning (objective can be an abstract measurement of progress), where in convex optimization, objective is something you want to find (like how much fuel the rocket will need).